Rohit-pst/DemoRepository/README.md

 # DemoRepository
 demo
-Darpan sedn me pull request-make some chaNGES IN file
+Darpan send me pull request-make some chaNGES IN the file